 Before you install New Relic, make sure you have a supported Amazon Web Services account.
 Also keep in mind that you’ll need your New Relic license key for installation.
 This will be a 40-character hexadecimal string that New Relic provides when you sign up for your account.

-Install the AWS Plugin
+Install the AWS Integration

 - Amazon EC2